-In addition to being an actor, Iyabo Ojo is also an entreprenuer with a number of businesses.
-She also just opened an Amala Joint in Lekki and in a chat with ’Nonye Ben-Nwankwo and Ademola Olonilua of Punch, she shared how she started this business.
+In addition to being an actor, Iyabo Ojo is also an entrepreneur with many businesses, one of them is the Amala Joint in Lekki.
+In a chat with ’Nonye Ben-Nwankwo and Ademola Olonilua of Punch, she shared how she started this business.

 I did not collect a loan to open my business, I saved.
 I had been planning to open this place for a very long time, so I had been saving.
 When I wanted to get my new office building, I sold some of my property.
 I sold almost all my gold if not everything.